 We need to end the war on drugs, because people voluntarily taking a substance into their body is their right, and should be their choice.
 Voluntary drug use in and of itself is a victimless crime.
 Most drug overdose deaths are from street drugs where the user didn't know exactly what they were ingesting.
 Freedom would allow for drug users to know exactly how much of a drug they were taking, and would ensure the substances were not contaminated.

 Again, my name is Tom Schmitz, I'm the Libertarian candidate for Congress in Missouri's 8th Congressional District.
-If I'm elected to congress, I will do everything I can to achieve this liberated society, to protect you from federal coercion, and to restore your freedoms.
+If I'm elected to congress, I will do everything I can to achieve these ideals, to protect you from federal coercion, and to move us toward a free society.
 I humbly ask for your vote, thank you.